Rod Davis – Chair

 Dennis Lozinsky – Minister Appointee

-Dennis Lozinsky is a Registered Professional Forester and a Certified Environmental Professional.
-He has worked in the BC forest sector since 1977.
-Since 2006, he has been a Principal of Salix Consulting Ltd., a small firm which provides environmental management and forest certification auditing to a wide range of forestry-based organizations in BC and Alberta.
+Dennis Lozinsky is a Registered Professional Forester (RPF) and Environmental Professional EMS Lead Auditor EP(EMSLA).
+He has more than 30 years experience in the forestry sector in operational forestry, forest certification and forest practices auditing.
+As the Principal of Salix Consulting Ltd., Mr. Lozinsky specializes in providing Sustainable Forest Management Systems and forest certification auditing to a wide range of forestry-based organizations in BC and Alberta.

 Phil O’Connor, RPF